Azure/data-api-builder/docs/internals/README.md

 4. Select **Build Solution** (Do not select rebuild, as any changes to configuration files may not be reflected in the build folder.)
 5. Start runtime

-#### An alternative way to Build and Generate Config Files
+#### An alternative way to generate config files

-The following steps outline an alternative way of building the project.
-This is particularly useful for development in local.
+The following steps outline an alternative way of generating config files to assist with local development.

 1. The **ConfigGenerators** directory contains text files with DAB commands for each database type.
 2. Based on your choice of database, in the respective text file, update the **connection-string** property of the **init** command.
-3. Execute the command `dotnet build -p:generateConfigFiles=true`.
-This builds the project and generates the config files.
-The generated config files can be used to start DAB.
+3. Execute the command `dotnet build -p:generateConfigFiles=true` in the directory `data-api-builder\src` to build the project and generate the config file that can be used when starting DAB.
+The config files will be generated in the directory `data-api-builder\src\Service`.
-4. After performing the code changes, the build can be performed using one of the two commands.
-If there are changes to the dab commands, execute `dotnet build -p:generateConfigFiles=true`.
-If not, executing `dotnet build` will suffice.
-5. DAB can be started using one of the various methods outlined in this document.
+4. DAB can be started using one of the various methods outlined in this document.

 #### Which configuration file is used?

-1. DAB runtime determines the name of the configuration file based on environment values, following the same behavior offered by ASP.NET Core for the `appsettings.json` file.
-It expects the configuration file in the same directory as the runtime.

-2. The precedence followed is in the following order from high to low:

-    a.
-Command Line Argument e.g. `--ConfigFileName=custom-config.json`

-    b.
-Value of `DAB_ENVIRONMENT` suffixed to dab-config. e.g. setting `DAB_ENVIRONMENT=Development` will prompt the runtime to look for `dab-config.Development.json`

-    c.
-Value of `ASPNETCORE_ENVIRONMENT` suffixed to dab-config. e.g. setting `ASPNETCORE_ENVIRONMENT=MsSql` will prompt the runtime to look for `dab-config.MsSql.json`

-    d.
-By default, runtime will look for `dab-config.json`

-3. For any of the configuration file names determined for the environment, if there is another file with the `.overrides` suffix in the current directory, that overridden file name will instead be picked up. e.g. if both `dab-config.json` and `dab-config.overrides.json` are present, precedence will be given to `dab-config.overrides.json` - however, the runtime will still follow the above rules of precedence. e.g. When DAB_ENVIRONMENT is set as `Development` and if all three config files exist- `dab-config.Development.json`, `dab-config.json`, `dab-config.overrides.json`- the runtime will pick `dab-config.Development.json`.
+[This document](https://github.com/Azure/data-api-builder/blob/main/docs/configuration-file.md#environments-support) describes this in detail.

 #### Command Line